Table of contents

 QA defines the scenario, risk, and expected behavior.
 The data agent translates that intent into governed data action.

-That can include determining which business entities are needed, which lifecycle states are required, which relationships and histories matter, which policies and permissions apply, which source systems contain the relevant data, which target environments need to be provisioned, what must be masked, tokenized, synthesized, or generated, and how referential integrity should be preserved.
+That includes determining which business entities are needed, which lifecycle states are required, which relationships matter, which policies apply, which source systems contain the relevant data, which target environments need to be provisioned, what must be masked, tokenized, synthesized, or generated, and how referential integrity should be preserved.

 This matters because AI-assisted development compresses the time between test creation and test execution.
 If teams still need to manually translate each generated test into a test data request, the bottleneck simply moves downstream.